 How long does it take to process my passport?

 Current times are posted on the State Department website.

-If you can demonstrate the need to travel in less than 14 calendar days, a main option is to engage the services of a “third-part expeditor;” an important web resource is the National Association of Passport and Visa Services.
+If you can demonstrate the need to travel in less than 14 calendar days, a main option is to engage the services of a “third-party expeditor;” the State Department has an information page on Passport Expeditors and Couriers.
 If you use an expeditor you still must come to the Library (or another acceptance agency); alert Library staff about this so that an hour-long appointment can be arranged.
 A visit to a Regional Passport Agency can also be considered.
-In extreme circumstances the office of your congressional representative might be of assistance.
-Contact the National Passport Information Center and the staff there will advise you.
+Contact the National Passport Information Center at 1-877-487-2778 and the staff there will advise you.

 Status information is available from the National Passport Information Center.

-The Library does not offer photograph services.
-Passport photo services are available at many local businesses including: FedEx Office, AAA, CVS, Costco, Sam’s and Walgreens locations.
+Passport photo services are available at the Library.
+Please contact us at 513-369-6900 for details.
+Passport photo services are also available at many local businesses including: FedEx Office, AAA, CVS, Costco, Sam’s and Walgreen's locations.
 Call ahead for availability.
 The State Department’s Passport Photo Requirements offer more guidelines.

-- Applicants who apply for a passport shortly before being married must apply in their present name, even if planning to change their name after marriage.
-After the legal name change, you can use form DS-5504 to apply for a re-issued passport under the new name within one year of the name change.
+Applicants who apply for a passport shortly before being married must apply in their present name, even if planning to change their name after marriage.
+After the legal name change, you can use form DS-5504 to apply for a re-issued passport under the new name at no cost within one year of the name change.

-See the State Department's Country Specific Information for the foreign entry requirements of your destination countries.
+See the State Department's Country Specific Information page for the foreign entry requirements of your destination countries.